protobufjs/protobuf.js/README.md

 ...
 ```

-Detailed information on the reflection structure is available within the [documentation](#documentation).
+Detailed information on the reflection structure is available within the [API documentation](#additional-documentation).

 ### Using custom classes